Thermally Robust Cooperative Function in Mechanical Networks: Discussion

 \section{Discussion}

-We have shown that cooperative binding can be achieved via a symmetric application of allosteric training between different sites in elastic networks.
+We have shown that cooperative binding can be achieved via a symmetric application of allosteric tuning between different sites in elastic networks.
 Strong strain coupling between the sites leads to higher cooperativity.
 As demonstrated in previous works using evolutionary algorithms~\cite{Yan2018Principles}, we find that the functional mechanism relies on the development of a low-frequency mode.
 The existence of such a mode threatens stability of function at higher temperature because it implies large fluctuations at the target.

-Our work goes beyond previous studies of mechanical spring networks as models for protein allostery and cooperativity, which only considered function at zero temperature~\cite{Rocks2017Designing, Yan2017PNAS, Yan2018Principles, Rocks2019Limits, Ravasio2019Mechanics, WODAK2019566, Rouviere2023Emergence, rocks2024topological}.
-This paper introduces a theoretical framework for the effects of thermal fluctuations on allostery and cooperativity.
+Our work goes beyond previous studies that tuned mechanical spring networks to develop protein allostery or cooperativity which only considered function at zero temperature ~\cite{Hawkins_McLeish2004,Rocks2017Designing, Yan2017PNAS, Yan2018Principles, Rocks2019Limits, Ravasio2019Mechanics, Rouviere2023Emergence, rocks2024topological}, or studies that focused only on fluctuations, where the temperature is a pre-factor to the free-energy barrier controlling the rate of the binding/unbinding \cite{Cooper1984,Hawkins_McLeish2004, Zhu2011}.
+This paper introduces a theoretical framework for how thermal fluctuations affect allostery and cooperativity as a function of temperature.
 From the theory, we identify a crossover temperature, $T^*$, above which functionality is destroyed by thermal fluctuations.
-In comparing our results to proteins, we find that $T^*$ can lie below biologically relevant temperatures for networks trained only for cooperative binding.
-To raise $T^*$, we train using a modified contrast function, which selectively stiffens the mode responsible for cooperative function, to a degree controlled by the parameter $r$.
+In comparing our results to proteins, we find that $T^*$ can lie below biologically relevant temperatures for networks tuned only for allosteric functionality.
+To raise $T^*$, we tune using a modified contrast function, which selectively stiffens the mode responsible for cooperative function, to a degree controlled by the parameter $r$.
 We find that $r$ lowers the melting temperature, but that there is a range of values of $\Delta$ and $r$ for which both the crossover temperature and the melting temperature lie above biologically relevant temperatures.
-Proteins can be viewed as being trained by the evolutionary process, certainly not by the process that we have used to train our networks.
-Our work should be considered a proof of principle, showing that it is possible to obtain networks with cooperative function that is robust at biologically relevant temperatures.

-Because functionality is trained at $T=0$, however, the mechanisms underlying cooperative function in our models are fundamentally energetic in origin.
-This raises an important direction for future work, to develop simple models of allostery or cooperative binding with entropic as well as energetic mechanisms.
-In particular, models with prestress lead to frustration and a rugged energy landscape \cite{Rouviere2023Emergence}, offering even richer possibilities for such mechanisms to arise.